Droid-dsl/DroidConfigurator/README.md

 # DroidConfigurator
-Droid configurator for the edition of recommender systems using the Droid DSL.
+Droid configurator for recommender systems using the Droid DSL.